 Tucked into the shores of Resurrection Bay, the quaint downtown area of Seward Alaska invites visitors to explore a unique history and way of life.
 Once a bustling Gold Rush encampment and frontier town hosting the original Iditarod mail route from Nome, now Seward is an important sea-to-land hub linking to the interior of the Alaska wilderness.
 The community of Seward Alaska is very strong as evidenced by the delightful monthly calendar of events you can find at the downtown Seward Visitor Center.

-As you read the Top 10 Things To Do In Seward Alaska, it becomes clear that Seward holds a wealth of opportunities to explore the natural wonders of Alaska from glaciers, whales, puffins, and deep-sea fishing.
+Top 10 Things To Do In Seward Alaska shows the wealth of opportunities Seward holds to explore the natural wonders of Alaska from glaciers, whales, puffins, and deep-sea fishing.
 And don’t forget the history!
 Take your time and soak it all up.
 Seward Alaska is the ultimate Alaska outdoor playground (even in the rain).

 Top 10 Things To Do In Seward Alaska